JustUzair/NFT-Generator/readme.md

 # NFT-Generator

-NFT generator website, that allow users to signup based on their role preferences There are 2 roles for which user can signup:
+NFT generator website, is a full stack, NodeJS application that allow users to sign-up based on their role preferences There are 2 roles for which user can sign-up:

 - User
 - Artist